-As disclosed in note 14 to the financial report, revenue is recognised when the significant risks and rewards of ownership of goods sold have passed to the customer and the amount of revenue can be measured reliably.
+As disclosed in note 13 to the financial report, revenue is recognised when the significant risks and rewards of ownership of goods sold have passed to the customer and the amount of revenue can be measured reliably.

-Given the volume of online retail transactions processed on a daily basis and arrangements in place with suppliers, whereby suppliers dispatch goods directly to the Group's customers, the timing of when revenue is recognised is considered to be a Key Audit Matter.
+Due to the volume of online retail transactions processed on a daily basis and arrangements in place with suppliers, whereby suppliers dispatch goods directly to the Group's customers, the timing of when revenue is recognised is considered to be a Key Audit Matter.

-How our audit addressed the Key Audit Matter
+How our audit addressed the key audit matter